We Support the Mental Health of Refugees, Displaced Persons, and Survivors.

 Often refugees and displaced people are survivors of horrific experiences which can develop into chronic mental health conditions.
 One very common condition we find among refugees and displaced people is Post-Traumatic Stress Disorder (PTSD), a psychiatric disorder that may occur in people who have experienced or witnessed a traumatic event such as a terrorist act, war violence, threatened with death, sexual violence or serious injury.
 It is common for people with PTSD to experience symptoms that include severe anxiety, flashbacks, nightmares, and uncontrollable thoughts about a particular event.

 The largest part of our work at Jiyan Foundation involves providing mental health treatment to survivors, refugees, and internally displaced people.
-Over 80% of our beneficiaries who receive services currently are or have been recently displaced.

 Providing support to refugees and internally displaced people through mobile teams